ZhuYun97/ZhuYun97/README.md

 ### 👋 Hi there, I am ZhuYun [Dream]

-- Mainly focus on graph representation learning
+- Mainly focusing on graph representation learning
 - Also interested in self-supervised learning and complex system
 - Currently working on graph contrastive learning